Unconscious bias training is a waste of time.

 Unconscious bias training doesn’t work because it’s human nature - it has to be removed by design

-We can all agree that discrimination exists, but no-one wants to admit that they are prejudiced.
+We can all agree that discrimination exists, even in the workplace.
+However, no-one wants to admit that they are prejudiced.

 Training exercises can be a slog at the best of times.
 We all know how defensive people can get when accused of being biased.
 If not handled properly, it can be a breeding ground for resentment.
 This is hardly the ideal foundation for an inclusive workforce.